 Drizzle the optional butter over the dish and then serve!

 I hope you consider trying this recipe!
 It’s great for any holiday table or even any weeknight.
-The onions take the longest, and that’s around 20 minutes, but you can get other things going while you do this, and TRUST ME .. when you taste these delectable bites of the creamiest instant pot mashed potatoes with onions and bacon… you’ll totally understand what I am talking about.
+The onions take the longest, and that’s around 30-40 minutes, but you can get other things going while you do this, and TRUST ME .. when you taste these delectable bites of the creamiest instant pot mashed potatoes with onions and bacon… you’ll totally understand what I am talking about.

 - 2 lbs sweet onions, (regular onions will do if that's all you have)

-- 1/2 lb bacon, cut into bits
+- ½ lb bacon, diced

 - 1 cup water

-- 1/3 cup butter
+- ⅓ cup butter

-- 1 tsp garlic, minced
+- 1 teaspoon garlic, minced

-- 1/3 cup parsley, fresh
+- ⅓ cup parsley, fresh

-- 1 tsp thyme, dried
+- 1 teaspoon thyme, dried

-- 3 - 4 tbsp heavy cream
+- 3 - 4 tablespoon heavy cream

 - as desired salt and pepper

-- 1 tbsp butter
+- 1 tablespoon butter

-- In a large pot over medium low heat, begin to saute the bacon bits.
-When they are 3/4 of the way crispy, remove the bacon onto a plate.
+- In a large pot over medium-low heat, begin to saute the bacon bits.
+When they are ¾ of the way crispy, remove the bacon onto a plate.

 - Leaving the bacon fat in the pot, add the onions and begin to saute.
-This process is the longest, as you don't want to cook them over a high heat to rush the process because the sugars in the onions will make them burn.
+This process is the longest, as you don't want to cook them over high heat to rush the process because the sugars in the onions will make them burn.

-- As you are sauteing the onions, peel the potatoes and cut into large chunks (quarters are fine).
+- As you are sauteing the onions, peel the potatoes and cut them into large chunks (quarters are fine).
 Transfer them to the instant pot using the trivet on the bottom of the pot.

-- Add the water
+- Add the water.

-- Set on manual pressure, for 14 minutes, being sure to move the toggle switch to the "sealing" position.
+- Set on manual high pressure, for 14 minutes, being sure to move the toggle switch to the "sealing" position.